rascaraficci/device-manager/docs/using-device-manager.md

 curl -X GET http://localhost:8000/device -H "Authorization: Bearer ${JWT}"
 ```

-This request will list all created devices for the user.
+This request will list all created devices for the tenant.

 ```json
 {